penrose/penrose/README.md

 * See the [wiki](https://github.com/penrose/penrose/wiki) for more system-specific information on building, running, testing, and debugging the system.
 * For even more documentation, see Nimo Ni's [README](https://github.com/wodeni/notes-public/blob/master/penrose/archive/ramp-down.md).

-Our system is not ready for contributions or public use yet, but hopefully will be soon.
+**Penrose is an early-stage system that is still in development.** Our system is not ready for contributions or public use yet, but hopefully will be soon.
 Send us an email if you're interested in collaborating.

 ### Example

-Here a Penrose visualization in the domain of set theory.
+Here's a simple Penrose visualization in the domain of set theory.

 <img src="https://i.imgur.com/3JHZeaX.png" width=300>